designe/protogo/README.md

-# protogo; the javascript library that it could show you prototype of machine learning simply
+# protogo; the machine learning library for prototype on javascript